sfdumi/symfony-docs/cookbook/psr7.rst

 The bridge provides an interface of a factory called :class:`Symfony\\Bridge\\PsrHttpMessage\\HttpMessageFactoryInterface` that builds objects implementing PSR-7 interfaces from HttpFoundation objects.
-It also provide a default implementation using Zend Diactoros internally.
+It also provides a default implementation using Zend Diactoros internally.

-The following code snippet explain how to convert a :class:`Symfony\\Component\\HttpFoundation\\Request` to a Zend Diactoros :class:`Zend\\Diactoros\\ServerRequest` implementing the :class:`Psr\\Http\\Message\\ServerRequestInterface` interface::
+The following code snippet explains how to convert a :class:`Symfony\\Component\\HttpFoundation\\Request` to a Zend Diactoros :class:`Zend\\Diactoros\\ServerRequest` implementing the :class:`Psr\\Http\\Message\\ServerRequestInterface` interface::